 When you buy the travel guide to Winnipeg you get the book online so you can have it on your phone, tablet or computer – and of course you can choose to print it.
 Use the maps and tour suggestions and you will have a good and content-rich journey.

-• St. Boniface Cathedral: St. Boniface Cathedral is one of Winnipeg’s more quirky landmarks.
-In the middle of the ruins of the former church building from 1908 stands the modern cathedral, which is in use today.
-The old church towers have perished, but the impressive façade has been preserved.
+St. Boniface Cathedral is one of Winnipeg’s more quirky and architecturally intriguing landmarks.
+In the middle of the ruins of a former church building from 1908 lies the modern cathedral that you can see today.
+The old church towers have perished, but the impressive facade has been preserved, and behind it is the current church.

-• Ross House Museum: The wooden Ross House was built in 1854, and in addition to being the Ross family residence, it also served as the first post office west of the Great Lakes of eastern Canada.
-The house has been moved from its original location, but is otherwise well preserved.
+Ross House Museum is a museum located in the wooden house Ross House.
+The house was built in the years 1852-1855, and in addition to being the residence of the Ross family, it also served as the first post office west of the Great Lakes in eastern Canada.

-• Canadian Museum of Human Rights: This is a Canadian national museum, which was established in Winnipeg in 2008.
-In this architecturally exciting building, human rights are portrayed in several ways in and outside of Canada.
+The Canadian Museum for Human Rights is a Canadian national museum for human rights, which was established in Winnipeg in 2008.
+The architecturally exciting building depicts various aspects of human rights in and outside of Canada.

-• Seven Oaks House: This is the oldest inhabited house in the province of Manitoba.
-It was built 1851-1853 using stones, oak wood and buffalo hair as construction materials.
-The house is now a museum, where you can see interesting interiors from the 19th century.
+The Seven Oaks House Museum is a museum in what is possibly the oldest inhabited house in the province of Manitoba.
+It was built 1851-1853 with, among other things, stone, oak and buffalo hair as building materials.
+The house was built without the use of architects or craftsmen by John Inkster.

-• Assiniboine Park: Assiniboine Park is popular with Winnipeg residents for a both beautiful and varied scenery as well as the wide range of activities available during a visit.
-There is a stage, a zoo, a miniature railway and other things in the park.
+Assiniboine Park is a green space that is popular among Winnipeg residents for its beautiful and varied nature and the wide range of activities available during a visit.
+There is, among other things, a conservatory, a stage, a zoo and a mini railway.

-• Esplanade Riel: This esplanade is a pedestrian bridge named after métis leader Louis Riel.
-The bridge spans the Red River, and it opened in 2004 as the first bridge in North America with a restaurant across the road.
-The elegant design was made by Guy Préfontaine and Étienne Gaboury.
+Esplanade Riel is a pedestrian bridge named after Métis leader Louis Riel.
+Spanning the Red River, the bridge opened in 2004 as the first bridge in North America with a restaurant located on the bridge itself as part of the design and construction.

 Similar to Winnipeg Travel Guide